 As some of the locations are quite far apart, I opted to cycle around using the self-service Santander Cycles!
 For only £2, you get 24hr access to a convenient bicycle sharing scheme all around the city.
 The first 30mins of each ride is then free for the next 24hrs, so be sure to return the bicycles to a docking station within that time.
 Although there’s a 10min waiting time before you can get a new bicycle without a surcharge, it works out because I spend 15mins at each new location anyway.

 Pro-tip: Download the Santander Cycles App to plan your route.
 It tells you where all the docking stations are, as well as availability of bicycles and docking stations.

 Ended the day with a lovely lobster set meal at Big Easy. £20 for an entire lobster with chips, salad, and beer or prosecco!
-Back in Singapore, this would probably be double the price.
+Back in Malaysia, this would probably be double the price.
 Perfect way to indulge after an entire day of cycling.

 - Cycling around for Harry Potter Locations, free